 - What have they discovered about their journey with God that they want to retain.
 For example, it could be that not being in church has given them a freedom to worship they don’t want to lose, or they’ve loved the informality of online church.
 How could you retain those good things as they re-enter church?

 - This would be a good time to review with them how they want to fit into church.
 Where do they want to serve?
 How do they meet God best in church?

 - Session 8 of the free parenting for faith course is a good place to start exploring how to help kids engage with church.

-Rachel has written extensively about the unique challenges of parenting in ministry in her book ‘Parenting as a Church Leader’, which much of this is drawn from and we have more resources in our Parenting as a Church Leader topic.
+Rachel has written extensively about the unique challenges of parenting in ministry in her book ‘Parenting as a Church Leader’, which much of this is drawn from.
+You can also watch the material in our online Parenting as a Church Leader course, presented by Rachel.